thebest12dev/reflect/README.md

 <img src="./resources/pctoast.png">

-# Project "CinnamonToast"
+# Reflect
-Project CinnamonToast (as referred by it's codename) is a project that creates a cross-platform UI framework that's fast, modern and easy to work with.
-It's based on .xml and shared library files, separating the declaration from the definition. as well as an IDE (CinnamonToast IDE) written in .NET.
+Reflect is a project that creates a cross-platform UI framework that's fast, modern and easy to work with.
+It's based on .xml and shared library files, separating the declaration from the definition. as well as an IDE (Reflect IDE) written in .NET.
 Since the codebase is all written in C++, for a more user-friendly approach, we'll be using a custom IDE with support for drag-and-drop elements (like Visual Studio Designer) and also support for Lua, as an external library though this may add extra overhead to the codebase.

 Currently, since its a very early project, there are still a TON of problems (like memory leaks, performance issues or UI issues) that will be addressed in the future.